alexey-dc/rack_experiments/02_puma_basic/README.md

 * Listening on http://0.0.0.0:9292
 ````

-But then I sort of want to lock it down to something like that default...
+But then I want to _lock it down_ to something like that default...
 ```bash
 √ ~/work/alexey/rack_experiments/02_puma_basic % puma -t0:5
 Puma starting in single mode...